andykswong/mithic/packages/commons/README.md

 <br/>

-> Common utility components for mithic
+> @mithic/commons provides common, reusable utilities for mithic.
+The goal of this is to facilitate mithic module implementation while keeping mithic's dependencies on external libraries minimal.

 <br/>